-In July 2019, CMS released a proposed rule titled Medicare Program; Specialty Care Models to Improve Quality of Care and Reduce Expenditures.
+In July 2019, CMS released a proposed rule titled Medicare Program; Specialty Care Models to Improve Quality of Care and Reduce Expenditures, which includes a new, alternative payment model for radiation oncology services.
 If finalized as proposed, this rule would significantly alter CMS' payment methodology for radiation oncology services.
 Specifically, payment would be determined by the patient's diagnosis and include all radiation oncology services provided within a 90-day period.
 Providers may be mandatorily required to participate in this model based upon the location where the radiation treatment is provided to the Medicare beneficiary.
 CMS projects that 40% of the radiation oncology providers will be included in the model and 60% will continue to receive reimbursement based on fee-for-service methodology.
 If implemented as proposed, CMS anticipates that this model will result in 3-5% savings to the Medicare program.